 Partner With Us

-Bringing together senior-level executives from across the industry, AI in Pharma: Discovery East promises an unrivalled networking and learning opportunity for everyone working in this space.
+Bringing together senior-level executives from across the industry, AI in Pharma: Discovery promises an unrivalled networking and learning opportunity for everyone working in this space.

 AI in Pharma: Discovery provides a rare opportunity to showcase your offering to a dedicated, world-class audience.
-Spaces are limited this year, please contact our commercial manager, Tom (firstname.lastname@example.org) to discuss opportunities for involvement.
+Spaces are limited this year, please contact our commercial manager, Elliott (firstname.lastname@example.org) to discuss opportunities for involvement.

 Register for the Event